-The Company will recognise revenue related to amounts allocated to the Genentech Collaboration Program Number 1 and Genentech Collaboration Program Number 2 separately identifiable components as the underlying services are performed using a proportional performance model over the period of service using input-based measurements of total full-time equivalent efforts and external costs incurred to date as a percentage of total full-time equivalent time and external expected, which best reflects the progress towards satisfaction of the performance obligation.
-The amount allocated to the material rights is recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.
-The Company anticipates that the Genentech Collaboration Program Number 1 and Genentech Collaboration Program Number 2 components will be performed over a period of approximately two years, and the material rights will be exercised or expire within approximately four years from the start of the collaboration in February 2020.
+The transaction price was allocated to the separately identifiable components, including two combined licence and research and development components for the two initial collaboration programs, as well as material rights associated with various future licence, research and development services, and limited substitution options, based on the relative estimated standalone selling prices of each separately identifiable component.
+The Company is recognising revenue related to amounts allocated to the combined licence and research and development components for the initial two collaboration programs as the services are performed by reference to the stage of completion at the end of each reporting period as the underlying services are performed using a proportional performance model over the period of service using input-based measurements.
+The amounts allocated to the material rights is recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.
+The Company anticipates that the Genentech collaboration program number 1 and Genentech collaboration program number 2 components will be performed over a period of approximately two to three years, and the material rights will be exercised or expire within approximately four years from the start of the collaboration in February 2020.